Update on recruitment:

 |June||Sending out contracts|

-We are offering up to six intern places on a group project during July and August of 2020.
-In previous years, our intern programme assigned a single project to each intern.
-This year, we have enhanced the programme to support interns working together on a ‘super-project’ bringing a diverse range of skills and experience to develop a project, from specification to final product, based on synthetic data derived from real patients medical records.
+We are offering up to six intern places on a group project during July and August of 2021.
+Interns will work together as a team on a ‘super-project’ bringing a diverse range of skills and experience to develop a project, from specification to final completion.

 What exactly is the HDI Internship project?